LamersV/lamers-crypto/README.en.md

 ## Licença

 MIT.
-Consulte o arquivo de licença no repositório oficial.
+See the license file in the official repository.
 [LICENSE](./LICENSE)